 Use calendar alerts, bill tracker apps like Prism, or even sticky notes near your workspace.
 Some banks also offer bill alert notifications via SMS or email.

-Start by organizing your bills around your pay schedule, building a buffer in your account, and using a budgeting system like the 50/30/20 rule.
+Start by organizing your bills around your pay schedule, building a buffer in your account, and using a budgeting system like the 50/30/20 rule to stop living paycheck to paycheck.
 Even a $100 emergency fund can make a big difference.

 It depends on your income and lifestyle, but the general guideline is that essential bills (housing, utilities, transportation, etc.) should not exceed 50% of your income under the 50/30/20 rule.